barbarer/py4e-int/_sources/strings/MixedupCode.rst

     :practice: T
     :noindent:

-    The following program segment should print the phrase, "Petting dogs makes me happier than anything else.".
+    The following program segment should print the phrase, "Petting dogs makes me happier than anything else".
 But, the blocks have been mixed up and include several extra blocks that are not correct.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
     -----
     var1 = "dogs"
     =====